-Many existing work about secure vehicular communication^{2-6} rely on established vehicular public key infrastructure for providing authentication, authorization, and accounting (AAA) framework.
+Many existing work about secure vehicular communication2-6 rely on established vehicular public key infrastructure for providing an authentication, authorization, and accounting (AAA) framework.
 However, it may not be realistic to assume that we have a well established public key infrastructure in vehicular wireless networks, especially for the important initial stage of VANET deployment.
-The vast number of vehicles are manufactured by different companies which may follow different standards and registered in different regions where there could be vastly different legal policies and roadside infrastructure, designing a robust and scalable key management scheme for the (nation-wide or continent-wide) vehicular public key infrastructure is the biggest challenge.
-In addition, it needs to establish additional roadside infrastructure such as roadside access points, and to operate certificate authorities (CA) for issuing certificates about vehicular private/public key pairs.
+The vast number of vehicles are manufactured by different companies which may follow different standards; they may be used in different regions where there could be vastly different legal policies and roadside infrastructure.
+Thus, designing a robust and scalable key management scheme for the (nation-wide or continent-wide) vehicular public key infrastructure is a big challenge.
+In addition, it is necessary to establish additional roadside infrastructure such as roadside access points, and to operate certificate authorities (CA) for issuing certificates about vehicular private/public key pairs.

-Rahman and Hengartner13 introduced the concept of cryptographicallyverifiable road-worthiness certificates for secure crash reporting.
+Rahman and Hengartner introduced the concept of cryptographicallyverifiable road-worthiness certificates for secure crash reporting.
 However, it needs the operation of additional governmental authorities and roadside access points to manage certificates required in the proposed approach.
-Zhao and Cao14 presented vehicle-assisted data delivery protocols based on carry and forward solutions without discussing security issues.
+Zhao and Cao presented vehicle-assisted data delivery protocols based on carry and forward solutions without discussing security issues.
 Our second approach, time-based data verification, uses the similar carry and forward concept.
 However, we exploit its unique security feature to develop a simple way to provide secure data propagation in a sparsely-distributed VANET.

-Related to regional information delivery, Sun and Garcia-Molina15 proposed bidirectional perimeter-based propagation of regional alerts for fast data delivery.
-This is similar to our concept in that it deals about the long-distance propagation of regional alerts, and that both vehicles on bidirectional traffic roads forward those messages for fast delivery.
-However, they15 did not consider the security issue in data propagation.
-In the same paper,15 they also presented an efficient message delivery protocol that minimizes the number of broadcasts needed for maintaining a regional alert over a period of time, which did not consider security issue.
+Related to regional information delivery, Sun and Garcia-Molina proposed bidirectional perimeter-based propagation of regional alerts for fast data delivery.
+This is similar to our concept in that it deals with the long-distance propagation of regional alerts, and that both vehicles on bidirectional traffic roads forward those messages for fast delivery.
+However, they did not consider the security issue in data propagation.
+In the same paper, they also presented an efficient message delivery protocol that minimizes the number of broadcasts needed for maintaining a regional alert over a period of time, which did not consider the security issue.